SB326 INSPECTIONS FOR HOME OWNERS ASSOCIATIONS

 SB326 REQUEST FOR PROPOSALS IN 24-48 HOURS

-SB326 Inspection Request for Proposals are available at South Coast Deck Inspections within 24-48 hours (within the business week).
-Our easy to use RFP form allows HOA property managers and owners an easy way to add one or more properties and get a free estimate for our inspection services.
-We invite our prospective clients to call us directly for immediate service after filling out the RFP form accessible from the link below.
+SB 326 California Inspection Request for Proposals (RFP) are available at South Coast Deck Inspections within 24-48 hours (during business weekdays).
+Our user-friendly RFP form makes it simple for HOA property managers and owners to add one or more properties and receive a free estimate for our SB 326 California inspection services.

 SB326 Regular Inspection Regime

-SB326 mandates that HOAs in common interest developments perform regular inspections of exterior elevated elements such as balconies.
-These visual inspections must occur at least once every nine years to assess structural integrity.
-The inspection regime is critical for the early detection of safety risks, ensuring that necessary repairs or maintenance are carried out in a timely manner.
-This ongoing inspection cycle keeps properties in compliance with the law, promotes safety, and fosters trust among residents by ensuring that their living environment remains secure and well-maintained.
+The SB 326 California inspection regime is vital for the early detection of safety risks, ensuring that necessary repairs or maintenance are completed promptly.
+This ongoing inspection cycle helps properties stay in compliance with the law, promotes safety, and builds trust among residents by ensuring their living environment remains secure and well-maintained.

 SB326 Addresses Repair Needs